Constraining decaying dark matter with BOSS data and the effective field theory of large-scale structures

-This shows that current theoretical uncertainties limit the ability to use galaxy surveys to probe the DCDM model, and represent a major challenge for future surveys.
+This shows that current theoretical uncertainties associated with galaxy bias parameters limit the ability to use galaxy (clustering) surveys to probe the DCDM model, and represent a potential challenge to fully exploit future surveys.
 Additionally, we observe that as $z$ decreases, the deviation from $\Lambda$CDM increases significantly because of the production of WDM through the decay.
 We keep for future work to check through dedicated forecasts whether accumulation of low redshift data, as well as the reduction of error bars, will allow us to firmly detect or exclude the DCDM $\to$ WDM+DR model that resolves the $S_8$ tension.